inflection-zone/wisdom-zone/platform-engineering/Docker/Docker-images-in AWS-ECR.md

 &nbsp;<br>

 5. Out of given commands, we have already done building of docker image i.e. step no.2.
 So you can skip it.
 Follow all other steps to push your dockerfile on ECR.
+6. To use this docker image anywhere in your porogram, step into ECR repository, you may see your image here.
+Copy the image uri and use in your program or anywhere you need to set docker image name.